grafana/tutorials/content/tutorials/grafana-fundamentals.md

 > Ad-hoc queries are queries that are made interactively, with the purpose of exploring data.
 An ad-hoc query is commonly followed by another, more specific query.

 1. In the side bar, click the **Explore** (compass rose) icon.
+1. Run a query to create a graph.

-1. In the **Query editor**, where it says *Enter a PromQL query*, enter `tns_request_duration_seconds_count` and then press Shift + Enter.
+   In the **Query editor**, enter the following PromQL query: `tns_request_duration_seconds_count`.

-  A graph appears.
+   Press Shift + Enter to generate a line graph.
+1. Choose a time interval.

-1. In the top right corner, click the dropdown arrow on the **Run Query** button, and then select **5s**.
+   In the top right corner, click the dropdown arrow on the **Run Query** button, and then select **5s**.
 Grafana runs your query and updates the graph every 5 seconds.

    You just made your first _PromQL_ query!
 [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) is a powerful query language that lets you select and aggregate time series data stored in Prometheus.

    `tns_request_duration_seconds_count` is a _counter_, a type of metric whose value only ever increases.
 Rather than visualizing the actual value, you can use counters to calculate the _rate of change_, i.e. how fast the value increases.

 1. Add the `rate` function to your query to visualize the rate of requests per second.

    Enter the following in the **Query editor** and then press Shift + Enter.

    ```
    rate(tns_request_duration_seconds_count[5m])